 It sounds impossible, but this happens every week at your church.
 You try to create music in a style different from the one in which it was written.
 You try to play modern songs with traditional ways of thinking.
 And it’s not pretty.

 I listened to my friend Geoff Twigg teach a Worship Link band workshop, and he said something that articulated a pitfall I’ve seen repeatedly.
 It was brilliant, really.

-He described the rhythm of a song as its skeleton, as the supporting framework that makes everything else work.
+He described the rhythm of a song as its skeleton, the supporting framework that makes everything else work.
 I’ve often said that the rhythm is the foundation, the railroad tracks, that everything else is built on.
-Grant Norsworthy talked about rhythm as the mattress that a happy child (the melody) can jump upon (which feels very different than jumping on concrete!)
+Grant Norsworthy talks about rhythm as the mattress that a happy child (the melody) can jump upon (which feels very different than jumping on concrete!)

 But here’s where Geoff’s analogy blew me away.

 Traditional worship music has an endoskeleton, or its skeleton on the inside.
 Like an elephant – the rhythm is inside.
 Everything it needs is contained inside the very melody.